nlpie/biomedicus-gpl/README.md

 This is a collaborative project that aims to serve biomedical and clinical researchers, allowing for customization with different texts.

 This project is a collection of GPL-licensed extensions and utilities for the BioMedICUS system.
+Any extensions or use of the BioMedICUS project with this extension installed must be compliant with the GPLv3 license.

 Wiki